crypticCaroline/ms1-plantfactory/README.md

 * A user looking to see if we have done previous work.
 * A user showing the site to other people within their business.

-#### Reasons for website
+#### Reasons for the website
 * Increase clients
 * Showcase work
-* Provide way for new and existing clients to contact us.
+* Provide a way for new and existing clients to contact us.

 ## Scope
 #### What a user may expect
 * Easy to navigate website
 * Good presentation and visually appealing regardless of screen size.
-* Links and functions work in the way expected.
+* Links and functions work as expected.
 * Information about what Plant Factory does.
 * A way to get in contact with Plant Factory.